OBenner/data-engineering-interview-questions/dwha.md

 [Table of Contents](#Data-Warehousing-Architecture)

 ## What are Primary Keys and Foreign Keys?
 In RDBMS the relationship between the two tables is represented as Primary key and foreign key relationship.
-Wheras the primary key table is the parent table and foreignkey table is the child table.The criteria for both the tables is there should be a matching column.
+Whereas the primary key table is the parent table and foreignkey table is the child table.The criteria for both the tables is there should be a matching column.

 [Table of Contents](#Data-Warehousing-Architecture)